mehdi-absln/online-learning-platform/QWEN.md

 - Always respond in Persian (Farsi) when communicating with the user
 - Never add explanatory comments in the code for the user; only add professional, relevant code comments when necessary
 - Never use development server commands that can cause infinite loops (like 'npm run dev', 'npx nuxi dev', 'npm start', etc.); other long-running commands are fine if run in background mode
+- Never import Vue composables (like ref, computed, reactive, watch, onMounted, etc.) or built-in Vue components (like Transition, KeepAlive, etc.) or components in the ~/components/ directory or composables in the ~/composables/ directory or utilities in the ~/utils/ directory or stores in the ~/stores/ directory (like useUserStore) or Nuxt composables/utils (like useAppConfig, useAsyncData, useFetch, useCookie, useState, useNuxtApp, defineNuxtComponent, definePageMeta, useRuntimeConfig, navigateTo, useRoute, useRouter, useHead, useSeoMeta, useError, showError, clearError, etc.) - they are auto-imported by Nuxt

 ## Project Overview